-Darkroom: Create PDFs from images in your device's photo library, or use the built-in camera to take pictures of each page on the spot.
+Darkroom: Create PDFs from images in your iPad's library, or use the built-in camera to take pictures of each page on the spot.

 Bluetooth: Share your scores wirelessly with nearby forScore users.

 Groups: Share music and setlists with colleagues automatically.